HO-CTO/sre-monitoring-as-code/contributing.md

 `metric-types.libsonnet` file.

-In the `mixin-defs` directory, there is a `custom-metric-types.libsonnet` file that can be modified to include any additional custom metric type defintions that may be applicable to your service.
+In the `mixin-defs` directory, there is a `custom-metric-types.libsonnet` file that can be modified to include any additional custom metric type definitions that may be applicable to your service.

 A template entry has been included for convenience, however this template will need to be modified to include the `metricTypeConfig` fields and any selectors that may be necessary.